 Doctors also ask people to describe what the pain feels like, for example, whether it is sharp or dull or whether it is aching or burning.
 They need to know whether people feel the pain deep in a joint or whether other musculoskeletal structures seem to be affected by it.
 Knowing the type and location of the pain can help doctors figure out the cause.

 People who have musculoskeletal disorders often have stiffness Joint Stiffness Joint stiffness is the feeling that the motion of a joint is limited or difficult.
-The feeling is not caused by weakness or reluctance to move the joint due to pain.
-Some people with stiffness... read more of their joints (that is, people feel resistance when trying to move a joint).
+A stiff-feeling joint is not caused by weakness or reluctance to move the joint due to pain.
+Some people with... read more of their joints (that is, people feel resistance when trying to move a joint).
 Doctors ask people to specifically describe their stiffness because people often use the word "stiffness" to describe weakness or extreme tiredness (fatigue), but, to doctors, "stiffness" means difficulty moving the joints.
 Doctors distinguish stiffness from a reluctance to move because of pain that occurs with movement.

 Doctors also ask people to describe when they feel stiffness.
 In some joint disorders (such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more and osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
 Arthritis due to damage of joint... read more ), stiffness occurs after people first start to move after a period of rest or when awakening in the morning.
 Doctors also need to know where people feel stiffness and how long stiffness lasts.
 For example, in disorders that cause inflammation (such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more ), stiffness is prolonged (for example, longer than an hour), whereas in disorders that do not cause inflammation (such as osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
 Arthritis due to damage of joint... read more ), stiffness is short-lived (for example, about 10 minutes) even though it may be severe and pain may persist.